Blinded by Tradition – John 9 Bible Study

 The power of God cannot be destroyed by man, but what Jesus means here is that their man-made traditions were a stumbling block to them recognizing that the Kingdom was “in their midst.”
 (Luke 17:21)

-We find a great example of this in John 9.
+We find a great example of this in our John 9 bible study.
 Jesus heals a man, who had been blind from birth, in a most “untraditional” way.
 He spits on the ground and takes the mud produced from the dirt and saliva and rubs it into the mans eyes.
 Could you imagine the reaction of anyone who saw this?

 “While I am in the world, I am the light of the world.”
 After saying this, he spit on the ground, made some mud with the saliva, and put it on the man’s eyes.
 7 “Go,” he told him, “wash in the Pool of Siloam” (this word means “Sent”).
 So the man went and washed, and came home seeing.
 John 9:5,6